Storm Shadow is the RAF’s long-range stand-off precision-guided cruise missile used against high-value and hardened targets.

 Germany then went its own way with the Taurus KEPD 350, a system broadly comparable to Storm Shadow.

-The French MoD awarded Matra BAe Dynamics an Fr6 Billion contract in 1998 for 500 SCALP-EG (Emploi General) missiles in 1998.
-SCALP-EG and Storm Shadow are practically identical.
+The French MoD awarded Matra BAe Dynamics a Fr6 Billion contract in 1998 for 500 SCALP-EG (Emploi General) missiles in 1998.

 Storm Shadow was selected by Italy in 1999 and some initial funding from the French MoD was used by Matra BAe Dynamics to investigate ground, sea and submarine launching options.

-The first flight of Storm Shadow took place at the end of 2000 with more carried out over the next few years.
+The first flight of Storm Shadow took place at the end of 2000 with more carried out over the coming years.

 2002 flight test video